The True Cost of Enterprise Event Platforms

 | Staff time (AI-assisted config) | £2,500 (20 hrs × £125/hr) |

-| Total | £10,490/year |
+| Total | £6,500/year |

-That's an 84% reduction in total cost.
+That's about a 90% reduction in total cost.

 The feature gap is closing